‘She’ – The Monkees

 The chorus.
 That marvelous chorus.
 The third note of the chord modulated just a half-pitch up, then again before moving back down the scale and finally settling on the chord from which it started.
 Dolenz’s bitterness in the verses gave way to utter despair (“Why am I standing here / Missing her and wishing she were here?“).
 Because of those three notes, I wanted to cry.

-The next part.
-The fifth note of the E chord, a B, modulated chromatically up to a C, then to a C# before moving back down the scale.
-As I have said before, such chromatic movements create tension in a song, and in this case, Dolenz’ bitterness in the verses gives way to utter despair (“Why am I standing here / Missing her and wishing she were here”) because of these three notes.
-As an 8-year-old, I had no idea what a chromatic modulation was.
+An 8-year-old crying over a song.
+Of course, I still had no idea what a chromatic modulation was.
 I just felt the despair of the notes, sounding sad and beautiful at the same time.
-It was as if that one verse had flipped on my pop music gene (If the Bay City Rollers’ “Saturday Night” hadn’t done it already), and even more, a light had been turned on in my musical mind.
+It was as if that one verse had flipped on my pop music gene, or a light had been turned on in my musical mind.
 I wanted to hear more.
 My heart yearned for it.
+(Never mind the sophomoric “Hey!” that followed later in the song.
+I tried to ignore that.)

-The rest of the song isn’t much, but it took those three notes to turn me into a Monkees fan — and a student of pop music for life.
+The rest of The Monkees’ “She” isn’t much, but it took those three notes to turn me into a Monkees fan — and a student of pop music for life.